lukekarrys/resume/src/resume.md

 #### Developed web applications for clients and internally using Node.js and a variety of front-end technologies

-- Architected and developed migration of a SaaS pricing application from jQuery to React
+- Architected and developed migration of Heroku's pricing application from jQuery to React
 - Led native development and deployment of realtime video + chat for prototype social network
 - Led front-end development of multi-platform web application for CAA's music clients to plan and route worldwide tours
 - Developed the front-end and API for the Node Security Platform's public and admin interfaces